archfz/cypress-terminal-report/README.md

 ## Release Notes

+- Added support for multiple and nested mocha context.
+In console logs are tabbed according to nesting level of context and in output files context titles are always added. [issue](https://github.com/archfz/cypress-terminal-report/issues/70)

 #### 2.4.0

 - Improved logging of xhr with status code, response data in case of failure and duration. [issue](https://github.com/archfz/cypress-terminal-report/issues/61) [merge-request](https://github.com/archfz/cypress-terminal-report/pull/66) by [peruukki](https://github.com/peruukki)